Jeffrey Blitz: Other Television Work

 Blitz directed one episode of Season 1 of Upload, which was released on Amazon Prime in May 2020.
 In Season 2 he stepped into the Executive Producer role and directed 4 of the 7 episodes of this Greg Daniels series.
 Upload Season 2 is scheduled to be released March 2, 2022.

 Blitz served as executive producer on Living With Yourself which premiered on Netflix in 2019.

-Well established as a comedy director, Blitz has also helmed episodes of Parks and Recreation, Superstore, and Space Force.
+Well established as a comedy director, Blitz has also helmed episodes of Parks and Recreation, Superstore, and Space Force.In 2025, Blitz executive produced and directed the pilot for Peacock's Stumble, a mockumentary about the world of junior college cheer.